u1f408/cursedcontainer/README.md

 [![Crates.io](https://img.shields.io/crates/v/cursedcontainer.svg)](https://crates.io/crates/cursedcontainer)
 [![Workflow status](https://github.com/u1f408/cursedcontainer/actions/workflows/test.yml/badge.svg)](https://github.com/u1f408/cursedcontainer/actions/workflows/test.yml)

+**Please, for the love of all things good in the world, do not use this crate unless you've read the code thoroughly and understand the implications of using such an utterly unsafe piece of software. _You have been warned._**

 A "cursed" container with an opaque key type, that allows for retrieving mutable references to the objects contained within.